FaharasNET

 For shared finances, you need tools that let everyone work together.
 Look for tools that support multiple users.
 This is important for budgets that need to be shared.

-Honeydue lets you and your partner see your finances together.
+Honeydue allows couples to view and manage their finances together, offering shared views with privacy options.
 You can link bank accounts and credit cards.
 But, you choose what to share.

 The free app sorts your expenses for you.
 You can also make your own categories.
 It alerts you when you’re close to your spending limits.